box/developer.box.com/content/guides/box-mcp/remote/index.md

 3. Search for **Box MCP Server**.
 4. Hover on the **Box MCP Server** application, then click **Configure**.
 5. In the **Additional Configuration** section, click on **+ Add Integration Credentials**.
-6. Copy the generated Client ID and Client Secret.
+6. Enter the Redirect URI provided by the external MCP Client.
-7. Enter the Redirect URI provided by the external MCP Client.
+7. Copy the generated Client ID and Client Secret.
-8. Under Scopes, ensure that *Manage AI* is selected.
+8. Under Scopes, ensure that *Manage AI Requests* is selected.

 ## Add Box MCP Server to MCP clients